Brian Gregory won 172 games at Dayton from 2003-11.

 Postorino is a member of the Villa 7 consortium, which is an annual event that brings together directors of athletics and a selected number of assistant basketball coaches from around the country to share ideas and positively affect college basketball.

-Postorino and his wife Jennifer have a 3-year-old son, Brody, and a newborn daughter, Quinn Nicole.
+Postorino and his wife Jennifer have a 3-year-old son, Brody, and a daughter, Quinn.